bullhorn/rest-api-docs/source/includes/entityref/paybill/_salestaxgroup.md

 # Pay and Bill - SalesTaxGroup

-Represents various taxes (city, state, other, etc) associated with a zip+4 range.
+Represents various taxes (city, state, other, and so forth) associated with a zip+4 range.

 CRUD Access - CREATE, READ, UPDATE